 Faithfulness to the Bible and love for Jesus Christ are the bedrock values behind every book Barbour’s staff produces.
 From a 70,000-square-foot facility in Uhrichsville, Ohio, Barbour produces more than 200 frontlist titles per year.
-Those books, coupled with nearly six hundred stock titles, are part of Barbour’s mission to provide retailers and consumers around the globe with affordable and accessible Christian products for all.
+Those books, coupled with more than 1,000 stock titles, are part of Barbour’s mission to provide retailers and consumers around the globe with affordable and accessible Christian products for all.

 How It All Started

 Since our beginning as “Book Bargains” in 1981, much has happened to transform this company from a small remainder seller into a prominent Christian publisher.
-When Hugh Barbour began buying and reselling other publishers’ excess stock, he was introducing a new concept to Christian bookstores.
+When our founder Hugh Barbour began buying and reselling other publishers’ excess stock, he was introducing a new concept to Christian bookstores.
 Soon, though, the new company began publishing its own titles, beginning with the classic allegory The Pilgrim’s Progress in 1984.

 The Barbour mission, publishing popular books at value prices, was unique in Christian retailing, and it quickly took hold in Christian bookstores around the country.
 Through the 1990s, the company experienced phenomenal growth in its product line and sales, and officially changed its name to Barbour Publishing, Inc. The new millennium brought almost dizzying change to the company, with new products, facilities expansion, and new ownership.

-After a remarkable forty-seven-year career in Christian publishing (a career honored by the 1999 Lifetime Achievement Award of the Evangelical Christian Publishers Association), Hugh Barbour decided to retire.
-The company he had built into a thriving business was acquired by its president and CEO, Tim Martins.
+After a remarkable 47-year career in Christian publishing (a career honored by the 1999 Lifetime Achievement Award of the Evangelical Christian Publishers Association), Hugh Barbour decided to retire.
+The company he had built into a thriving business was acquired by Tim Martins, who served as president and CEO.

-Through years of prosperity and challenge, Tim successfully led Barbour for over 16 years.
-Under his leadership, Barbour became one of the top Christian book publishers in the United States.
+Through years of both prosperity and challenge, Tim led Barbour for over 16 years.
+During his tenure, Barbour became one of the top Christian book publishers in the United States.

 A New Future: Employee Owned